syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Charts.md

 The following code snippet shows how to set field buttons in a pivot chart.

-N> PivotChart properties are supported exclusive from Excel 2010 onwards.
+N> PivotChart properties are supported exclusively from Excel 2010 onwards.

 {% tabs %}